friendly-traceback/docs/docs/_sources/index.rst.txt

 **Friendly** can give more detailed information as to **where** an exception occurred, **what** a given exception means and **why** it might have occurred (sometimes adding suggestions as to how to fix it.)

-.. sidebar:: Using screenshots

-    In this documentation, I most often use some screenshots, as I believe that they are more easily understandable by most users.
-    Occasionally, I write some examples as text so that they can provide the required information to people relying on screen readers.
-    If you rely on screen readers and need help because the use of screenshots prevents you from understanding the explanations, please do not hesitate to reach out to me: andre.roberge@gmail.com

 Even though **Friendly** can be used on its own with a specially designed console, a better option might be to use it together with